1. Being Late on Your Credit Card and Loan Payments

 6. Having Too Many Credit Cards

 But having too many credit cards can also be harmful to your credit score.
-The general rule is that 3 cards from different banks is safe.
-Beyond that, the more you have, the more risky you are as perceived by banks.
+The general rule is that 3 cards from different banks are safe.
+Beyond that, the more you have, the riskier you are as perceived by banks.

 7. Standing as Guarantor

 Be cautious when standing as a loan guarantor to friends and family because if they default or delay payment, you will be liable for the debt as well.
 This means, your credit score could be affected just as much as someone who fails to make repayments on borrowings and might remain as such until all arrears are cleared.